 Routes are broken into segments, and schedules are designed to give each route segment a specified running time within which the segment should be able to be traversed.
 Scheduled running times should be set so as to maximize the percentage of time a given route segment can be run in the allotted time while minimizing the need for additional resources.
 On Time Performance will be calculated based on departing the first and intermediate timepoints between one minute early and five minutes late and arriving to the last timepoint at end of one directions of a route between one minute early and five minutes late.

-Port Authority aims for a system level on-time performance of 73%.
-This may be increased over time as the Authority continues to adopt technologies and software that better allow for adjustments based on field observations.
-This is further broken down by route type:
+PRT aims for on-time performance that varies by mode.
+This may be increased over time as PRT continues to adopt technologies and software that better allow for adjustments based on field observations: